 I heard that immortality is boring, although I don’t remember where I heard that.
 All I know is that I don’t agree with that sentence.
 I think the problem with immortality, at least as a human being, is that every single thing humans do is because of death.
 We busy ourselves from here to there because we know there will be a moment when we can’t go from here to there.

 Time helps us be aware of the fragility of our existence.
 We act in order to give our life a meaning – an objective in the little time that we possess.
 So no, immortality would not be boring.
 It would make action sterile.
-The whole purpose of movement would be canceled.
+The whole purpose of movement would cancel.
 Aristotle saw time as movement: things were born and then died.
 He called the time lapse between birth and death corruption, which is essentially movement.
 Life is movement.
 It’s a big beautiful moving thing between two layers of nothingness.

 Life is Possibility